 Recently, a person stated to me, “I agree with the concept of liberty, but I don’t think it should extend to allow immorality.”
 They went on to apply that to the issue of homosexuality, and advised it should be illegal.
 Say we give this power to government, along with the money, guns and authorization to use violence that goes along with it.
 Do they propose we put a camera in every bedroom?
 The idea that it should be the job of the police to monitor everyone’s sexual behavior is far more perverse than the alternative.

 Christians make the issue of gay marriage one of their central concerns during elections.
 They are unaware however, that their embrace of the big government nanny state made them lose this battle a long time ago.
-It was a long ago that the Church accepted that it should be a responsibility government to sanction marriage.
+It was a long time ago that the Church accepted that it should be a responsibility government to sanction marriage.
 Once again, the Church relinquishes the moral authority.

 Society has almost entirely replaced faith with government.
 It was well-meaning Christians who helped embrace the concept that the government should take the earnings of some to provide for the poor and down trodden.
 After all, the Bible does command us to help those in need (though we are given free will, which makes the action of giving one of faith rather than compliance).
 There was a time in